dailyisbest/discord_server_cloner/README.md

 ## How to get your discord token

-1. Open Discord in browser.
+Open Discord in browser.
-2. Open a JavaScript console in browser (F12).
+Open a JavaScript console in browser (F12 or Ctrl + Shift + I).
-3. Go to the `Application` then `Local Storage` then `http://discord.com/` and press Ctrl + R. This will reload your webpage, and "token" value will appear for a short time.
+Go to the `Application` then `Local Storage` then `http://discord.com/` and press Ctrl + R. This will reload your webpage, and "token" value will appear for a short time.
 Just copy it.
 This is your token.
-4. Paste your token into token text field and press login button.
-(Remember, that you shouldn't give your token ANYONE.
-Also, the app doesn't save your token.)
-5. Find the server you want to clone and in the context menu select "Copy ID" (This works only in Developer Mode)
-6. Paste server ID into the text area in the app.
-7. Press "Clone", and your server will be cloned and appear in Discord.

 ## Info